Fujitsu

 Fujitsu Limited (富士通株式会社, Fujitsū kabushiki gaisha) is a Japanese multinational information and communications technology equipment and services corporation, established in 1935 and headquartered in Kawasaki, Kanagawa.
 It is the world's sixth-largest IT services provider by annual revenue, and it is the largest in Japan as of 2021.

-Fujitsu's hardware offerings mainly consist of personal and enterprise computing products, including x86, SPARC, and mainframe-compatible server products.
-The corporation and its subsidiaries also offer diverse products and services in data storage, telecommunications, advanced microelectronics, and air conditioning.
+Fujitsu's hardware offerings mainly consist of personal and enterprise computing products, including x86, ARM and mainframe-compatible server products.
+The corporation and its subsidiaries also offer diverse products and services in data storage, telecommunications, and advanced microelectronics.
 It has approximately 124,000 employees supporting customers in over 50 countries and regions.

 Fujitsu is listed on the Tokyo Stock Exchange and Nagoya Stock Exchange; its Tokyo listing is a constituent of the Nikkei 225 and TOPIX 100 indices.